GenTechGp/SVscanner/docs/Repeat-SV_diagram.md

 - **`SV_REGION`**: The precise SV site or inserted sequence location (e.g., `chr1:10692-10927`).
 - **`SV_LENGTH`**: The length of the SV in base pairs.

+Note that diagrams show only the parts of the repeat elements that align to the SV.

 ```